-Designed to prepare students to succeed in leadership and administration of nonprofit organizations, the Advanced Certificate Program in Nonprofit Management is intended for practicing managers and leaders in a broad range of human service, cultural, educational, religious, and community organizations, and for those who wish to prepare for professional advancement.
+Designed to prepare students to succeed in the leadership and administration of nonprofit organizations, the Advanced Certificate Program in Nonprofit Management is intended for practicing managers and leaders in a broad range of human service, cultural, educational, religious and community organizations and for those who wish to prepare for professional advancement.

-The curriculum provides a theoretical and practical examination of the governance of nonprofit organizations, the management of volunteers and professionals, resource development and fundraising, financial oversight, and the social and political context of the nonprofit sector.
+The curriculum provides a theoretical and practical examination of the governance of nonprofit organizations, the management of volunteers and professionals, marketing, resource development and fundraising, strategic planning, program evaluation, financial oversight, and the social and political context of the nonprofit sector.
 All classes are offered during late afternoon or evening hours and weekends for the convenience of working adult students.
 The certificate is available as a fully online or in-classroom certificate.

 The curriculum covers all aspects of nonprofit administration and management: